 How to Make the Fritters

-- Cook the leeks and onions in a little olive oil for about 15 minutes until soft.
+- Cook the leeks, onion and chilli pepper in a little olive oil for about 15 minutes until soft.

 - Take off the heat and put in a bowl.
-Add the chilli, herbs and spices.
+Add the herbs and spices.

 - Separate the egg white from the egg yolk.
 I do this by just picking up the yolk between my fingers.